-We have not recognized any share-based compensation expense to date but will recognize a substantial amount of share-based compensation expense upon completion of this offering, which will have a material adverse impact on our results of operations.
+We have not recognized any share-based compensation expense relating to employee options to date but will recognize a substantial amount of share-based compensation expense upon completion of this offering, which will have a material adverse impact on our results of operations.

-In July 2019, our shareholders and board of directors adopted the Amended and Restated 2018 Stock Option Scheme and the 2019 Share Incentive Plan, which we refer to as the 2018 Plan and 2019 Plan, respectively, in this prospectus, for the purpose of granting share-based compensation awards to employees, directors and other selected persons to incentivize their performance and align their interests with ours.
-The maximum aggregate number of ordinary shares that may be issued under the 2018 Plan is 40,147,720 shares.
-The 2019 Plan will become effective upon the SEC's declaration of effectiveness of our registration statement on Form F-1 of which this prospectus is a part, and the maximum aggregate number of ordinary shares that may be issued and outstanding on the last day of the immediately preceding fiscal year on the first day of each fiscal year, commencing with the fiscal year ended December 31, 2020, if determined and approved by the board of directors for the relevant fiscal year.
-As of the date of this prospectus, 17,437,720 share options and other share-based awards granted to our employees and directors in accordance with Codification of Accounting Standards, or ASC 718, "Compensation-Stock Compensation."
-We are required to classify share options granted to our employees and directors as equity awards and recognize share-based compensation.
-We are required to fis of such share options, with the share-based compensation.
-The area required to provide service in exchange for the equity award.
-Because the vesting of the share options granted by us is also conditional upon completion of this offering, we have not recognized share-based compensation expense hase relating to these share options granted by us yet, which is not considered probable until it occurs.
-In addition, in connection with the dual-class share structure that will become effective immediately prior to the completion of this offering, 122,072,980 of ordinary shares beneficially owned by Mr. Chaohui Chen and Mr. Zhiping Peng, our founders and directors, will be redesignated into Class B ordinary shares on a one-for-one basis, with each Class B ordinary share being entitled to 15 votes on all matters subject to vote by our shareholders.
-In this regard, we expect to recognize share-based compensation expenses in the quarter we complete this offering.
+In December 2018, our shareholders and board of directors approved the 2018 Stock Option Scheme, which we refer to as the 2018 Plan in this prospectus, to offer persons selected by our company an opportunity to acquire a proprietary interest in the success of our company, or to increase such interest by acquiring shares.
+The maximum aggregate number of ordinary shares that may be issued under the 2018 Plan is 55,980,360 shares.
+As of December 31, 2018, 12,187,420 share options were granted and outstanding.
+We are required to account for share options and restricted share units granted to our employees and directors in accordance with Codification of Accounting Standards, or ASC 718, "Compensation-Stock Compensation".
+We are required to classify share options granted to our employees and directors as equity awards and recognize share-based compensation expense based on the grant-date fair value of such share options, with the share-based compensation expense recognized over the period in which the recipient is required to provide service in exchange for the equity award.
+Because the vesting of the share options granted by us is also conditional upon completion of this offering, we have not recognized share-based compensation expense relating to these share options granted by us yet.

 As a result, upon the completion of this offering, we expect to begin to recognize a substantial amount of share-based compensation expense, which will have a significant impact on our results of operations.
+As the vesting of the share options will begin six months after the completion of this offering, this constitutes a performance condition that is not considered probable until the completion of this offering.
 Moreover, if additional share options or other equity incentives are granted to our employees or directors in the future, we will incur additional share-based compensation expense and our results of operations will be further adversely affected.
-For further information on our equity incentive plans and information on our recognition of related expenses, please see "Management-Amended and Restated 2018 Stock Option Scheme" and "-2019 Share Incentive Plan."
+For further information on our equity incentive plans and information on our recognition of related expenses, please see "Management-2018 Stock Option Scheme."